derb12/mcetl/docs/description.rst

 The aim of mcetl is to ease the repeated processing of data files.
-Contrary to its name, mcetl can process any tabulated files (txt, csv, tsv, etc.), and does not require that the files originate from materials characterization (abbreviated as MC).
-However, the focus on MC was selected because:
+Contrary to its name, mcetl can process any tabulated files (txt, csv, tsv, etc.), and does not require that the files originate from materials characterization.
+However, the focus on materials characterization was selected because:

-* Most data files from MC are relatively small in size (a few kB or MB).
+* Most data files from materials characterization are relatively small in size (a few kB or MB).
-* MC files are typically cleanly tabulated and do not require handling messy or missing data.
+* Materials characterization files are typically cleanly tabulated and do not require handling messy or missing data.
 * Shamelessly improving my SEO :)